Academic profile

 Biography

-The text below is a compact website biography, not a full curriculum reproduction.
+A compact website biography, not a full curriculum reproduction.

 Prof. Cancian holds a doctorate in Automation and Systems Engineering, a master's degree and bachelor's degree in Computer Science, and complementary graduate-level training in Data Science and Artificial Intelligence, Political Science, and Financial and Capital Markets.
 His professional trajectory combines university teaching, systems research, scientific software development, and applied technology projects.